OCA/stock-logistics-workflow/stock_package_info/README.rst

 In the transfer wizard picking_ids, you have a new button "Save for later", that allows only modify datas of operations of the picking.

-Also, this module displays in the picking_ids, the number of packages per logistic unit, and kg. and lots by package.
+Also, this module displays in the pickings, the number of packages per logistic unit, and kg. and lots by package.